LudekCizinsky/ml-flow/report/report.md

 The `mlflow` framework is designed around the concepts of `experiments` and `runs`.
 Following the documentation, experiment groups `runs` with a similar objective.
 Therefore, I decided to have a single experiment - `Orkney - power production prediction`.
 Further, I used `sklearn`'s grid search to find optimal hyper-parameters for the given model.
 Yet, grid search itself has an hyperparameter which is how many splits should be used during cross-validation.
 For this reason, each of my runs represents a run of grid search with given number of splits for cross validation.

 ### Metrics choice
-I decided to track several metrics: `r-squared` (R2), `mean absolute error` (MAE), `mean squared error` (MSE).
+I decided to track several metrics: `r-squared` (R2), `mean absolute error` (MAE), `mean squared error` (MSE), `maximum error` (ME).
 While MAE and MSE take into account residuals, R2 in addition puts this information in the context of variance of the target variable.
 Therefore, I decided to use R2 as the metric to use when deciding which model is the best one.
 In addition, it is easy to interpret.

 ### Results
 I would like to start with a figure which summarizes my results: